ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Instance name or ID.
 If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.

 `--output`
-:   Specify output format, only JSON is supported.
+:   Specify output format.
+Only json is supported.

 #### Examples
 {: #llist-ratelimit-rules-examples}